This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 But a game of catch only requires a ball, pretty much of any type and can be done just outside the front or back door.
 I don’t recommend this one inside the house, for obvious reasons.

-Just make sure that you and the kids get muscles moving and breathing deeply several times through the week.
+Just make sure that you and the kids get muscles moving and breathing deeply several times throughout the week.
 This is an easy way to show kids that fitness can be fun and doesn’t require a huge amount of effort or planning or equipment.

 16 Annual Family Traditions